Commercial Waste Grays — Health & Safety Policy

 Training, competence and supervision are essential elements of this policy.
 All staff receive induction training that addresses vehicle safety, manual handling, site-specific hazards and emergency procedures.
 Competence is maintained through refresher courses, toolbox talks and practical assessments.
 Supervisors monitor performance and provide coaching to embed safe behaviours during routine rubbish collection and commercial waste transfer tasks.

-Employees practicing safe handling and containment of waste materials This policy promotes a culture of personal responsibility and mutual care among teams engaged in waste operations.
+A pile of discarded wooden planks and debris is scattered on the ground next to a large green skip filled with broken bricks and construction waste, situated on a grassy area outdoors near residential buildings.
+The wooden materials, including weathered, uneven planks with rough textures and chipped edges, are lying in a disorganized heap on the grass, some partially overlapping each other.
+The green skip, positioned to the right, is filled with a mixture of red and grey bricks, mortar, and other construction debris, suggesting recent renovation or building work.
+In the background, there are trees with leafy canopies providing partial shade and a residential terrace with steps and railings, indicating an urban or suburban environment.
+The scene appears to be part of a rubbish removal operation managed by Commercial Waste Grays, serving local residents or businesses in the Grays area, possibly within the postcode area of RM17 or RM16.
+This policy promotes a culture of personal responsibility and mutual care among teams engaged in waste operations.
 Employees are encouraged to raise concerns and to participate in safety reviews; managers will respond promptly and constructively.
 Policy review will occur at least annually or sooner when operational changes, new risks or regulatory updates require adjustments to procedures.
 By maintaining robust health and safety measures, Commercial Waste Grays aims to protect people, property and the environment while delivering dependable rubbish management services across our service area.

 Commercial Waste Grays